 Period Covered by Campaign Statements: The reporting period for a Campaign Statement begins with the day after the closing date of the committee's previous Campaign Statement and ends with the closing date of the Campaign Statement due.
-For candidate committees which are filing their first

-Campaign Statement, the reporting period begins with the date money was first raised, received, or expended.
+For candidate committees which are filing their first Campaign Statement, the reporting period begins with the date money was first raised, received, or expended.

 Candidate committees which are formed by law after the closing date of one or more of the statements for an election must file the Campaign Statement next due and all subsequent filings for that election.
-EXAMPLE: Candidate B's candidate committee is formed by law on April 10, 2024.
-The first Campaign Statement required to be filed by Candidate B's committee would be the 2nd Primary Statement due May 6, 2024.
+EXAMPLE: Candidate B's candidate committee is formed by law on March 15, 2025.
+The first Campaign Statement required to be filed by Candidate B's committee would be the 2nd Primary Statement due March 31, 2025.

 Candidate committees of candidates who do not advance to the General Election are not required to file Campaign Statements for the General Election.
-Those candidates should next file a Postelection Close-Out Annual campaign statement covering a period from June 19th through December 31st 2024.